apache/pulsar/site2/website/versioned_docs/version-2.9.0/txn-monitor.md

 ---
-id: version-2.9.0-txn-monitor
+id: txn-monitor
 title: How to monitor transactions?
-sidebar_label: How to monitor transactions?
+sidebar_label: "How to monitor transactions?"
 original_id: txn-monitor
 ---